 Launched a public Facebook page, were we post updates and ‘calls to action’: www.facebook.com/UniteADIUnion

-Even though our union has only just formed, we have made great progress in uniting ADIs for our common goals, and there has been a tremendous team effort nationwide in making our first steps towards achieving these goals.
+Even though our union has only just formed, we have made great progress in uniting ADIs for our common goals.
+Also there has been a tremendous team effort nationwide towards achieving these goals.

 What are our long term plans?

 Having a bigger role in improving driver learning and safety.

 Being present and recognised at all RSA stakeholder meetings, and being a strong voice for ADIs in the union.